 The screening of the film will be followed by a panel discussion with:

-- Ms. Dorothée Baumann-Pauly, New York University Stern Center for Business and Human Rights and HEC Lausanne’
+- Ms. Dorothée Baumann-Pauly, Research Director and Expert on Business and Human Rights, New York University Stern School of Business and HEC Lausanne

-- Professeur Jacques de Werra, University of Geneva
+- Mr. Jacques de Werra, Professor, University of Geneva

 Moderated by Ms. Catherine Frammery